Speed Limits

 For personal watercraft, a speed limit of 6 knots within 60 metres of:

-Even at slow speeds your boat or personal watercraft will cause a wash.
-Look behind at your wash and be aware of the impact this can have on other boats, pontoons, people in the water or the shore.
+Even at slow speeds, boats or personal watercraft may cause a significant wash.
+Be aware of the impact this can have on other boats, pontoons, people in the water, and the shore.
 Travelling at the speed shown on a speed sign does not guarantee you are not causing excessive or damaging wash.

-When navigating near, in or through a mooring area, navigate slowly and keep wash to a minimum and keep a lookout for people in the water, small dinghies and trailing ropes.
+When navigating near or through an anchorage or mooring area, navigate slowly, keeping wash to a minimum, and keeping a lookout for people in the water, small dinghies, and trailing ropes.

 Check the gazetted speed limits in Queensland.

-Also included, is the guide called Who’s Who in the Blue, a handy reference that clearly sets out which agencies have responsibilities for various speed limit, operator behaviour and other waterways matters across Gold Coast waterways.
+The Strategy also introduced Who’s Who in the Blue, a handy reference that explains which agencies enforce speed limits, operator behaviour, and other waterways matters on the Gold Coast.

-Speeding boats can be reported to the Water Police through Policelink, either online at: www.police.qld.gov.au/apps/reports/hoonOnline or by calling 131 444.
-The Water Police are happy to take your report and give you an email address if you would like to send in photos or videos.
+Speeding boats can be reported to the Water Police through Policelink, either online at www.police.qld.gov.au/apps/reports/hoonOnline or by calling 131 444.

-Alternatively, please contact Queensland Boating and Fisheries Patrol on 13 25 23.
+Alternatively, please contact Maritime Safety Queensland at goldcoast.maritime@msq.qld.gov.au or Queensland Boating and Fisheries Patrol on 13 25 23.

 SPEED LIMIT MAPS